kungsik/text-fabric-data/docs/_features/hebrew/etcbc4c/prs_ps.md

 ---
-title: prs_gn
+title: prs_ps
 ---

-**pronominal suffix gender**
+**pronominal suffix person**

 This feature is present on objects of type *word*.

+The pronominal suffix attaches to verbs as a verb-complement.
+It may carry person information, and that information is stored in this feature.

 ---|---
-`m`      |masculine
-`f`      |feminine
+`p1`     |first person
+`p2`     |second person
+`p3`     |third person
 `NA`     |not applicable
 `unknown`|unknown

-The pronominal suffix attaches to verbs as a verb-complement.
-It may carry gender information, and that information is stored in this feature.

 The pronominal suffix itself is stored in [prs](prs).
 For more about features on morphemes, see [word grammar](0_wordgrammar).